mrspeaker/pickpocket/README.md

   * ask to overwrite if img exists
     * rename-if-overwriting option
   * proper error handling for file operations
-  * allow ~ for home path
-  * option to copy file to clipboard on select
   * Path should indicate warning as typing if not real path (dirs don't exist)
-  * if img doesn't exist, option to choose image?
-    * or create blank
-    * with X, Y size
   * Option to create folders if path doesn't exist

 ### bigger picture / later